yogamariappan/-Youtube-Data-Harvesting-and-Wherehousing/README.md

 the YouTube API, storing it in a MongoDB datalake, migrating it to a SQL data warehouse,

 querying the data warehouse with SQL, and displaying the data in the Streamlit app.

+ + interact with the application and perform data retrieval and analysis tasks. +

 ## Refference: